jc-kynesim/hello_wayland/README.txt

 surface mapped onto a Wayland buffer or it can map the drmprime buffer directly to a wayland buffer and play using that (more efficient).

-No attempt is made to provide proper pacing or correct scaling.
-A window size is picked and the video is scaled to fill that to that at (probably) the refresh speed of the display.
+It has both simple output pacing and letter/pillarboxing for video.

-(*) Nothing in Wayland is truely simple
+(*) Nothing in Wayland is ever truly simple

 To build
 --------

-Get required libs:
+# Get required libs:

 sudo apt install libavcodec-dev libavformat-dev libavfilter-dev libdrm-dev\
  libepoxy-dev libwayland-dev libwayland-bin\
  libwayland-client0 libwayland-egl1 wayland-protocols

+# For ticker demos
+sudo apt install libfreetype-dev fonts-freefont-ttf

+# For kmscube
+sudo apt install libgbm-dev libgles-dev

-Build:
+# Build:

 meson setup build
 cd build